-In the days of yesteryear it was a very serious matter to undertake a journey in Yorkshire (some might say nothing has changed).
+In the days of yesteryear, it was a very serious matter to undertake a journey in Yorkshire (some might say nothing has changed).
 The moors offered a dangerous journey from one town to the next.
-The weather could cause you to be up to your saddle bags in mud and the next, neck up in snow!
-But it wasn’t just the weather that bothered the Yorkshire folks’ neither was it the bad roads, it was the worry that if you was to wander the moors past the time of dusk that the other-worldly denizens of the moors would strike!
+The weather could cause you to be up to your saddlebags in mud and the next, neck up in the snow!
+But it wasn’t just the weather that bothered the Yorkshire folks’ neither was it the bad roads, it was the worry that if you were to wander the moors past the time of dusk that the other-worldly denizens of the moors would strike!

 Many people would often see Peg’s Lantern, a Yorkshire Will-o’the Wisp flitting around the moors and even the Bronte’s were aware of their local ghost stories.